-No ones ever said no to saving money.
+No one ever said no to saving money.
 Even if it is just a few dollars here and there, these expenses quickly add up!
-Traveling conscious of your expenses will help you in the long run, especially if you run into an emergency- you get sick, break your arm, get a flat tire, who knows!
+Traveling consciously of your expenses will help you in the long run, especially if you run into an emergency- you get sick, break your arm, get a flat tire, who knows!
 Better to be safe than sorry!

 Disclosure: Some of the links below are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.

 One common money traps when traveling is hotel parking.
 While many hotels offer free parking, this cost mostly applies to hotels in major cities.

 Costs can range from $20-30 a day, or even higher depending on your location.
 If you are staying for a week, this could add up to $140 or more that you weren’t planning for!

 When researching what hotels to stay at before your trip, make sure to check parking costs.
 They are often hidden and difficult to find because hotels don’t want to deter you from booking with them.
 However, a hotel that is more expensive per night with free parking, might actually be cheaper than a budget hotel with paid parking.

 If you do end up needing to pay to park, check around the area to see if there are any parking garages nearby.
 These are usually cheaper, even if you need to walk a bit.
 Compare the costs, and see what your cheapest option is.

 You might even be able to find street parking if near a residential area, so do some research before agreeing to pay those hefty prices.

 Here are some other hotel hacks that will improve your stay!

 Hotels might also get more of your money through hotel fees.
 Hotels often charge “resort fees” which is a mandatory cost in order to get your room key.
 This is to cover the use of the pool, grounds, and other amenities.